 Generally speaking, to be a good candidate for LASIK you should:

-Our confidence in LASIK and PRK is based on the first-hand evidence we see in our clinic every day, in the form of the overwhelming proportion of patients who are now enjoying great vision without glasses or contacts.
-That confidence is reflected in our free lifetime See Clearly and Money Back Guarantee, which assures patients a great result or their money back.
+Our confidence in LASIK and PRK is based on the first-hand evidence we see in our clinic every day in the form of an overwhelming proportion of patients who are now enjoying great vision without glasses or contacts.
+That confidence is reflected in our free, lifetime See Clearly and Money Back Guarantee, which assures patients a great result or their money back.
 Here are some statistics showing the great outcomes patients are experiencing at Hoopes Vision.Learn More

-In 2000, Dr. Hoopes published LASIK: A Guide for Patients and Their Families, intended to provide prospective patients with expert knowledge on the then-relatively new field of laser vision correction.
-Continually updated since then, the guide is now in its seventh edition, and updated to include the newest lasers, techniques, and developments.Download Now
+In 2000, Dr. Hoopes published LASIK: A Guide for Patients and Their Families, intended to provide prospective patients with expert knowledge on what was then the relatively new field of laser vision correction.
+Continually updated since that time, the guide is now in its 11th edition and has been updated to include the newest lasers, techniques, and developments.Download Now

-Our team of laser eye surgeons is the most experienced in Utah, with the combined experience of well over 60,000 LASIK and PRK procedures.
+With the combined experience of well over 80,000 LASIK and PRK procedures, our team of laser eye surgeons is the most experienced in Utah.
 Since we were the first in the area to introduce both blade-free LASIK and custom wavefront-optimized treatments, it also means that our surgeons are by far the most experienced in the use of these newer technologies.

 An experienced surgeon develops smooth, consistent surgical technique that can only lead to improved results.
 The accumulated expertise of tens of thousands of cases leads to close familiarity with the technology: our surgeons know the strengths and limitations of the lasers and can determine with great confidence who is a good candidate for LASIK or PRK and, perhaps more importantly, who is not.Meet the Doctors

 Our flagship location in Draper opened in January 2013.
 Conveniently located between Salt Lake City and Provo, it is spacious, modern, and beautiful.
 It features easy access from I-15 as well as State Street.
-The expansive clinic area is laid out in such a way as to optimize patient flow, leading to a more comfortable, pleasant patient experience and reduced wait times.
+The expansive clinic area is laid out to optimize patient flow, leading to a more comfortable, pleasant patient experience and reduced wait times.